Top 5 Best International ETFs for American Investors in 2026

 We recommend checking out our detailed article about How to Buy ETFs

-Major brokers like Vanguard, Schwab, and Fidelity offer commission-free ETF trading with zero account minimums.
-Pick any reputable broker that fits your needs.
+Major brokers like Robinhood, Vanguard, Schwab, and Fidelity offer commission-free ETF trading with zero account minimums.
+Check our guide on where to buy ETFs for a full comparison.

 Account opening takes about 10 minutes online.
-You'll need basic information and identification.
+You'll need basic identification.
 Funding occurs through electronic bank transfer in 3-7 business days.

 Start with VXUS for broad global exposure including emerging markets.
 Choose VEA or IEFA if you prefer developed markets only.
 Compare expense ratios and holdings before deciding.